-Business sophistication: % firm with internet (Eurostat): www.epp.eurostat.ec.europa.eu/portal/page/ portal/science_technology_innovation/data/database performance: (i) goods markets efficiency, (ii) technological readiness (that is, the ability of entrepreneurs to adopt existing technologies to enhance the productivity of its industries), (iii) business sophistication (that is, the quality of a country's business networks and supporting industries), and (iv) innovation capabilities.
-Only the three last components explain the bulk of the nonprice contribution to current account imbalances among the developed countries included in our group of control.
+Table 2 also shows the R of the pairwise cross sectional regressions between the current account level and each of the components of the GCI.
+There are four factors that stand out in terms of their explanatory power for current account performance: (i) goods markets efficiency, (ii) technological readiness (i.e., the ability of entrepreneurs to adopt existing technologies to enhance the productivity of its industries), (iii) business sophistication (i.e., the quality of a country's business networks and supporting industries), and (iv) innovation capabilities.
+Only the three last components explain the bulk of the non-price contribution to current account imbalances among the developed countries included in our group of control.